0xf15h/0xf15h.github.io/_posts/2021-05-10-tp-link-gdpr.md

 ![](/assets/tp_link_gdpr/cbc_decryption.png)

 The first block of ciphertext c0 is decrypted into an intermediary value c0′.
 The c0′ value must be XORed with the IV before revealing the plaintext.
 After viewing several different login messages, you should notice that the first 16 bytes (AES block size) are always the same: `8\r\n[/cgi/login#0`.
 If we take this known plaintext value and XOR it with c0′, it'll reveal the IV.
 If the top 10 bytes of the calculated IV match the top 10 bytes of the brute forced key, which are the Unix Epoch timestamps down to the second, both the AES key and IV have been found.
 Using this method, an attacker only needs to brute force the AES key space in O(n) time because the IV check can be done in a constant O(1) check.
-I've written a Scapy script that parses a PCAP to find the login request, gets the packet timestamp, and then cracks the AES key and IV to reveal the credentials in plaintext [[link]]().
+I've written a Scapy script that parses a PCAP to find the login request, gets the packet timestamp, and then cracks the AES key and IV to reveal the credentials in plaintext [[link]](https://github.com/0xf15h/tp_link_gdpr/blob/main/decrypt_creds.py).

 ## Default RSA Key